oracle/node-oracledb/.github/ISSUE_TEMPLATE/installation-questions.md

 3. Are you installing into vanilla Node.js, or using something like Electron?

-4. Show the directory listing where your Oracle client libraries are installed (e.g. the Instant Client directory).
+4. Show the directory listing where your Oracle Client libraries are installed (e.g. the Instant Client directory).
 Is it 64-bit or 32-bit?

 5. Show what the `PATH` environment variable (on Windows) or `LD_LIBRARY_PATH` (on Linux) are set to?